Prratiiik/serverlessExam/README.md

 ## Instructions to student.

-This repository contains the starting code for the follow-up exam to assignment one of Distributed Systems.
+This repository contains the starting code for the follow-up exam to assignment one of Enterprise Web Development.
 You are required to take the following steps in preparation for this exam:

 + Clone this repository.
-+ Import the project into VS Code and run the commands:
++ Import the project into VS Code and run the following commands:
 ~~~bash
 $ npm install
 $ npm run schema